Armen-Jean-Andreasian/keyboard-tracker/README.md

 In this repo you will find:
 - how to kill a thread in `Python`.
+- how to write professional doc-strings.
+Known as, the code is `documented af`
 - how to create a controllable infinite loop.
 - how to use `keyboard` package.
 - how to follow SOLID rules in hard times.